Shigin is a way of reciting poems in Japanese that most likely dates back to the 5th century. The poems are chanted, often before an audience.

 "Furuike ya" was written by 17th century Japanese poet Matsuo Basho.

 Many thanks to Sadao and Shihoko Mazuka for the recording and for explaining about Shigin recitations.

 Image: Frog and Mouse by Getsuju (18th – early 19th century)

 This article was posted on Thursday, June 5th, 2014 at 9:07 am and is filed under Countries & Cultures, Haiku, Japan, Japanese, Japanese Poems, Languages, MP3's, MP3's of Poems, Poems, Poetry, Recordings, Recordings of Poems, Shigin Recitations.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.